 Effects of loneliness

-In many cases, loneliness can cause people to further withdraw and deepen their sense of isolation.
+In many cases, loneliness can cause people to further withdraw and deepen their sense of isolation or may even cause an emotional breakdown.
 People bothered by loneliness spend time on their own, gradually losing the sense of how to spend time in a social setting, so they withdraw and cause their lives to shrink even more.
 In many cases, loneliness and depression are tightly bound to the point where it’s impossible to say which causes which.
 Some people also suffer from anxiety in social situations, so if you’re forced to socialize and learn new social skills, it’s easy to see why people choose to avoid such events.
 Social anxiety doesn’t help loneliness, and everyone who experiences it might benefit from exercising their inner resilience and making an effort to socialize.

 In some cases, loneliness stems from poor quality relationships.
 The worst loneliness is sparked by spending time surrounded by wrong people and not feeling connected to your closest circle.